mharoonpasha/wirdi-privacy/index.md

 ### Device Information
 - **Push notification token** — used to deliver notifications about friend requests and activity updates (only if you grant permission)

+### Location
+- **Approximate location (latitude/longitude)** — used to calculate prayer times for your area and the Qibla direction.
+Location is requested only when you grant permission and is processed primarily on your device.
+We do not store your location on our servers; it is sent only to the public Aladhan prayer-times API to compute prayer schedules, with no user identifier attached.

+### Contacts (Optional, for Friend Discovery)
+- **Email addresses from your device contacts** — used only when you tap "Find friends from contacts" inside the app and grant Contacts permission.
+Wirdi reads your contacts on-device, extracts only their email addresses, and queries our user database (Cloud Firestore) to identify which of those emails belong to existing Wirdi users.
+- **What we never upload**: your contact list, contact names, phone numbers, photos, or any other contact fields are never sent to our servers.
+- **What we never store**: queried emails are used as transient query parameters only.
+We do not retain a copy of the emails or your contact list after the match completes.
+- You can revoke contacts permission at any time in iOS Settings → Wirdi → Contacts.

 ## How We Use Your Information

 We use your information solely to: